Golyan Group: Shivam Plastic Industry

-Established in 2000, Shivam Plastic Industries Ltd. is a manufacturer of Polypropylene woven fabric.
+Established in 2000, Shivam Plastic Industry Ltd. is a manufacturer of Polypropylene woven fabric.
 Polypropylene woven fabric has replaced jute in most instances and is used for various industrial and packaging solutions.
 Its products are sold both in the domestic market and exported, primarily to India.
-It has a production capacity of 10,000 metric tons per annum (MTPA) of woven fabric.
 Shivam Plastic Industry is a joint venture of the Golyan Group family and the Agarwal family.
 It is also Nepal's sole manufacturer of Super Paulin, a very strong, light-weight and water-resistant tarpaulin.

 Renewable energy

-Golyan Group holds survey licenses for 700 MW of combined hydro and solar power.
-14 projects are at different stages with a forecast of generating 700 MW of electricity by 2030.
+Golyan Group has investments in 800 MW of combined hydro and solar power.
+14 projects are at different stages of development and construction.

-In a significant step towards expanding renewable energy in Nepal, Golyan Power recently entered into a joint venture agreement with Prozeal Green Energy to collaborate on solar power projects across the country, further cementing its commitment to sustainable energy solutions.
+Golyan Power has entered into a joint venture agreement with Prozeal Green Energy Nepal to collaborate on solar power projects across the country.